cladellas/bashbullet/README.md

 Bashbullet
 ===================================
- a simple X11 pushbullet notification daemon for linux desktop written in bash
+ a simple X11 pushbullet systray notification daemon for linux desktop written in bash

  bashbullet would only display new message while it is running
  setting up a new browser client for message management but disable browser notification and use bashbullet for notification is recommended
- see config_sample to set up target_filter to only display message sent to a certain device
+ see config_example to set up target_filter to only display message sent to a certain device

 ### Prerequisite
  node.js